cavvia/forgetsy/README.md

 Forgetsy
 =======

-__Note__: This is a draft readme.
-Implementation is on-going.
-I will remove this notice when the interface described below is fully operational.

 Forgetsy is a trending library designed to track temporal trends in non-stationary categorical distributions.
 It uses [forget-table](https://github.com/bitly/forgettable/) style data structures which decay observations over time.
 Using two such sets decaying over different lifetimes, it picks up on time differentials, whilst forgetting historical data responsibly.

 Trends are encapsulated by a construct named _Delta_.
 A _Delta_ consists of two sets of counters, each of which implements exponential decay of the form: